 "He came back every three weeks and we told him what we'd done and what we were planning to and how it was going to work and he was part of the journey with us," says Holt.
 "He was part of the journey, which I think was very helpful."

 The approach reaped rewards when the PCI audit was held.
-Data was being encrypting as required both at reset and every time it went between any servers, and all of the auditor's requirements were fulfilled.
+Data was being encrypted as required both at reset and every time it went between any servers, and all of the auditor's requirements were fulfilled.

 "Most of the constraints were cultural," says CIO 100 member Holt.
 "It started out by people not actually believing that I was serious."